UBC-CIC/video-assessment-project/docs/DeploymentGuide.md

 Select the tab named "resources"
 ![alt text](images/resources.png)

-Find the two resources with "GetClip" and "mp4stitch" in their names, click on the blue link in the column "physical id".
+Find the two resources with "GetClip", "mp4stitch", and "getsignedurl" in their names, click on the blue link in the column "physical id".
 These links will open new tabs that contain more information about these specific lambda functions.
 ![alt text](images/lambdas.png)

 In the new tab, use the "copy ARN" button to copy the ARN of the lambda function, paste this in a temporary text file.
 Repeat this process for the lambda function with "mp4stitch" in its name.